hyperads/ios-sdk/docs/_interstitial.md

 # Interstitial ads

-The HyperAdX Interstitial ads allow you to monetize your iOS apps with banner ads.
+The HyperADX Interstitial ads allow you to monetize your iOS apps with banner ads.
 This guide explains how to add banner ads to your app.
 If you're interested in other kinds of ad units, see the list of available types.

 ### Set up the SDK